Sicili0222/HC18/README.md

 ## 📎 Citation
-If you use this codebase in your work, please cite the following related manuscript (currently under submission to The Visual Computer)
+If you use this codebase in your work, please cite the following related manuscript